astrofrog/pypi-timemachine/README.md

 ## A PyPI time machine

-Do you wish you could just install packages as if you were at some fixed date in the past?
+Do you wish you could just install packages with pip as if you were at some fixed date in the past?
 If so, the PyPI time machine is for you!

 ### Installing

+To install:

     pip install pypi-timemachine